-Precalculus may be taken concurrently
+\Pre-calculus may be taken concurrently

-The AP Chemistry course is designed to be the equivalent of an introductory college course usually taken by science majors during their first year.
+The AP Chemistry course is designed to be the equivalent of an introductory college course usually taken by science majors during their first and second semester at the college level.
 The course will contribute to the development of the students' ability to express ideas with clarity and logic, both orally and in writing.
-Topics such as the structure of matter, kinetic theory of gases, chemical equilibria, chemical kinetics, and the basic concepts of thermal dynamics will be presented in considerable depth.
-A great deal of time will be spent on chemical calculations, and mathematical formulations of principles of chemistry.
-The advanced work in chemistry should not displace any other part of the student's science curriculum.
-It is recommended that a student have a course in high school physics and a four-year college prep program in mathematics.
+Topics such as acids and bases, kinetic theory of gases, chemical equilibria, chemical kinetics, thermochemistry, and the basic concepts electrochemistry are studied in depth.
+The advanced work in Honors Chemistry will serve as a foundation for all AP Chemistry coursework.
+It is recommended that a student have a course in High School Physics, High School Biology and a four- year college prep program in School mathematics.
 Students are encouraged to take the AP exam.
 Summer work required.